Also known as reduction mammaplasty

 After finding a board-certified plastic surgeon in your area who is experienced in performing breast reduction, you will need to make an office appointment for your consultation.
 Generally, because of the in-depth nature of the consultation, there is a cost associated with the initial visit.

 During your initial consultation, you will have the opportunity to discuss your cosmetic goals.
 Your surgeon will evaluate you as a candidate for breast reduction and clarify what a breast reduction surgery can do for you.
-Once your surgeon understands your goals, he or she may suggest additional or related procedures such as breast lift, liposuction, or an upper body lift.

 Your plastic surgeon will examine, measure, and photograph your breasts for your medical record.
 Your surgeon will consider: